 "Cloud is in many ways inseparable from digital transformation, so it was expected that respondents would consider it a main driver.
 Cloud solutions have become the obvious choice when looking to increase productivity", says Troelsen.

 "We see many organizations still struggling with legacy IT.
-Cloud solutions, however, are in many ways the polar opposite of legacy systems, particularly because of the enormous potential to enhance productivity.
+Cloud solutions, however, are in many ways the opposite of legacy systems, particularly because of the enormous potential to enhance productivity.
 Choosing Cloud as your organization's platform for IT solutions enhances agility, speed, and efficiency of business processes", he advocates.

 Take a holistic approach